hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 There are different invalidation policies to deal with this.
 The basic policies are:

 - Time-based invalidation (e.g., "invalidate after 10 minutes").
-The cached data has a timestamp & a Time to Live (TTL) associated with it.
+The cached data has Time to Live (TTL) associated with it.
 - Event-based invalidation (e.g., "invalidate if customer profile changes")
 - Manual refresh (e.g., a scheduled job at a fixed time or interval that updates materialized views)